sithmel/occamsrazor-generate/README.md

 * numbers, undefined, strings, null and booleans are returned as they are
 * an array generates an array of the same length.
 Every item will be subjected to these rules
 * an object generates an object with the same attributes.
 Every value will be subjected to these rules.
 ES6 Maps and Sets works the same.
+* regular expressions generate a string that matches them
-* dates, regExp, Promises, node.js buffers are cloned
+* dates, Promises, node.js buffers are cloned
 * iterators are transformed to arrays
-* functions will be executed (this makes generate extensible)
+* functions will be executed (this makes **generate** extensible)

 So for example:
 ```js